Copyright 2018-2021 Xanadu Quantum Technologies Inc.

 if op_gen is None:

-if operation.num_params < 1: # Non-parameterized gates
+if operation.num_params < 1: # Non-parametrized gates

 gen_mat = 1j * scipy.linalg.logm(qml.matrix(operation, wire_order=wire_order))